 Best P2P Lending Platforms

 The best P2P lending platform for you depends on the risks you are willing to take.
-If you are high risk, high reward you should invest on platforms such as Envestio or Bulkestate.
+If you are a high risk, high reward type of person you should invest in platforms such as Envestio or Bulkestate.
 You can read my thorough review of both Envestio and Bulkestate on my Envestio review article and Bulkestate review article.
-If you are looking for a safer investment risk, you should look at platforms like Grupeer and Mintos.
+If you are looking for safer investment risk, you should look at platforms like Grupeer and Mintos.
 You can read my thorough review of both Mintos and Grupeer on my Mintos review post and Grupeer review post.

-There is several platforms which is to consider when choosing the right platform(s) to start investing on.
-Personally Mintos is a “must have” in everyone’s portfolio.
+There are several platforms which are to consider when choosing the right platform(s) to start investing on.
+Personally, Mintos is a “must-have” in everyone’s portfolio.
 Mintos is a platform with over 400.000 active loans on the primary market.
 Furthermore, 95% of their loans are with buyback guarantee.
 Despite the opportunity for high diversification, Mintos offers an average return of around 12% per.
 You can sign up via my link and receive an additional 1% interest on your first 90 days of investing.
 You can sign up here and receive the bonus.

 If you are willing to take on more risk or just want higher returns, you should consider signing up on either Grupeer or Envestio.
 While Grupeer offers returns of up to 15%, they also provide a buyback guarantee.
 However, if you are looking for returns up to 22% you can sign up at Envestio.
 If you sign up on Envestio you can get an 0,5% extra return on all your investments for 270 days.
 Furthermore, you get a signup bonus of €5.
 To receive this awesome bonus you must sign up through my link to Envestio.